La Signora

-A common lazzo of La Signora is to have a fight with another woman, as she is very proud and often ridicules others.
+A common lazzo of la Signora is to have a fight with another woman, as she is very proud and often ridicules others.

 Popular culture

-Representations of or characters based on La Signora in contemporary popular culture include Signora from Genshin Impact (where she was the Eighth of the Eleven Fatui Harbingers, and the first of them to die), and La Signora from the comic book series Power Man and Iron Fist, where she is a minor villain, part of the Commedia Dell'Morte.
+Representations of or characters based on la Signora in contemporary popular culture include la Signora from Genshin Impact (where she is the Eighth of the Eleven Fatui Harbingers), and la Signora from the comic book series Power Man and Iron Fist, where she is a minor villain, part of the commedia della morte.